David Goodman (Medal of Honor)

-David Goodman (born 1846) was a private in the United States Army and a recipient of America's highest military decoration – the Medal of Honor – for his actions in the Indian Wars of the western United States.
+David Goodman (born 1846) was an American military officer.
+He served as a private in the United States Army and a recipient of America's highest military decoration – the Medal of Honor – for his actions in the American Indian Wars of the western United States.

 Biography

-Goodman was born in 1846 in Paxton, Massachusetts and served in Company L, 8th U.S. Cavalry as a private.
-On October 14, 1869, he was awarded the Medal of Honor for bravery during the skirmishes with the Apache Indians at Lyry Creek, Arizona.
+David Goodman was born in 1846, in Paxton, Massachusetts.
+He served in Company L, 8th U.S. Cavalry as a private during the Indian Wars.
+On October 14, 1869, he was awarded the Medal of Honor for bravery during the skirmishes with the Apache at Lyry Creek, Arizona Territory.
+He was issued the Medal of Honor on March 3, 1870.